Vibrant-Planet-Open-Science/HVRA-risk-reportcard/README.md

 # SARA-risk-reportcard

-Open code to demonstrate SARA extent and risk of loss
+Open code to expose the spatial extent of a Strategic Asset or Resource (SARA) *(also known as a Highly Valuable Resource or Asset (HVRA))* extent to risk of loss via fire.